What is AWS Firewall Manager?

 What are the prerequisites for AWS Firewall Manager?

-There are three pre-requisites to use AWS Firewall Manager.
+There are three mandatory pre-requisites and one optional pre-requisite to use AWS Firewall Manager.

 - AWS Organizations - Your accounts must be part of AWS Organizations and have enabled all features.
 See AWS Organizations documentation for more details.